LemmyNet/lemmy/docs/src/contributing_websocket_http_api.md

 `POST /community/mod`

 #### Edit Community
-Mods and admins can remove and lock a community, creators can delete it.
+Only mods can edit a community.

 ##### Request
 ```rust